 We simulated various algorithms on Nesterov's lower-bound function, which is a quadratic with a tridiagonal Hessian~\cite[\S2.1.4]{nesterov_book}.
 We used $d=100$ with $m=1$ and $L=10$ and initialized each algorithm at zero.
 The results are reported in \cref{fig:simulation_quadratics}.
 We tested both a \emph{low noise} ($\sigma=10^{-5}$, left column) and a \emph{higher noise} ($\sigma=10^{-2}$, right column) regime.
 We recorded the mean and standard deviation of the error across $100$ trials for each algorithm (the trials differ only in the noise realization).

-\cref{fig:simulation_quadratics} shows that our Robust Heavy Ball (RHB) method from \cref{thm:RHB} trades off convergence rate (the slope of the initial decrease) with sensitivity to noise (the value of the steady-state error). and compares favorably to a variety of other methods.
-The other methods we tested (first row of \cref{fig:simulation_quadratics}) are generally suboptimal compared to RHB, in the sense that there is some choice of tuning parameter $\rho$ such that RHB is both faster and has smaller steady-state error.
+\cref{fig:simulation_quadratics} shows that RHB from \cref{thm:RHB} trades off convergence rate (the initial decreasing slope) with sensitivity to noise (the steady-state value), and compares favorably to other methods.
+The other methods we tested (first row of \cref{fig:simulation_quadratics}) are generally suboptimal compared to RHB, in the sense that there is some choice of tuning parameter $r$ such that RHB is both faster and has smaller steady-state error.

-In addition to gradient descent (GD) and Nesterov's method (FG), we tested Nonlinear Conjugate Gradient (NLCG) with Polak-Ribi\`ere (PR) update scheme.\footnote{We also tested other popular NLCG update schemes: Fletcher--Reeves, Hestenes--Stiefel, and Dai--Yuan; all produced similar trajectories to PR.} NLCG performs similarly to RHB with the most aggressive tuning, which is equivalent to the Heavy Ball method.
-We also tested the popular quasi-Newton methods~\cite{nocedal_wright} Broyden--Fletcher--Goldfarb--Shanno (BFGS) and Symmetric Rank-One (SR1), which performed strictly worse than RHB.
-Both NLCG and BFGS involve line searches.
-That is, given a current point $y \in \R^d$ and search direction $s \in \R^d$, we must find $\alpha \in \R$ such that we minimize $f(y + \alpha s)$.
-In practice, \emph{inexact} line searches are performed at each timestep, with a stopping criterion such as the Wolfe conditions.
-To show these algorithms in the most charitable possible light, we used exact line searches but substituted the noisy gradient oracle.
+In addition to GD and FG, we tested Nonlinear Conjugate Gradient (NLCG) with the Polak-Ribi\`ere (PR) update scheme.\footnote{We also tested other popular NLCG update schemes such as: Fletcher--Reeves, Hestenes--Stiefel, and Dai--Yuan; all produced similar trajectories to PR.} NLCG performs similarly to RHB with the most aggressive tuning, which is equivalent to the Heavy Ball method.
+We also tested the popular quasi-Newton methods~\cite{nocedal_wright} Broyden--Fletcher--Goldfarb--Shanno (BFGS) and Symmetric Rank-One (SR1), which performed strictly worse than RHB.\footnote{ Both NLCG and BFGS use line search; given a current point $y \in \R^d$ and search direction $s \in \R^d$, they search for $\alpha \in \R$ that minimizes $f(y + \alpha s)$.
+In practice, \emph{inexact} line searches are performed at each timestep with a stopping criterion such as the Wolfe conditions.
+To show these algorithms in the most charitable light, we used exact line searches but substituted the noisy gradient oracle.
 Specifically, with $f(y) = \frac{1}{2}(y-y^\star)^\tp Q (y-y^\star)$, the optimal stepsize is $\alpha^\star = -(s^\tp \df(y))/(s^\tp Q s)$.
-We used this formula, but replaced $\df(y)$ by the noisy gradient $\df(y) + w$.
-In other words, we assumed exact knowledge of $Q$ but not of $y^\star$.
+We used this formula, but replaced $\df(y)$ by the noisy $\df(y) + w$ (exact knowledge of $Q$ but not $y^\star$).}